top of page

 At this point we are all leaning forward, intent on the story but also starting to bust a gut, because we know the punchline.
 Eventually Butch gets up to check for blood and finds...well, nothing.
 Not a drop, not a hair.
 Nada.
 Zero.
 Zip.
 Zilch.
 A complete miss.
 Actually, two complete misses, if we are getting specific.
 And then he must endure the punishment that comes with the crime.
 Per camp rules, that site must be abandoned, and he is required to bait a new one all on his own; no more help from the guide if you blow a sit.
 The baiting involves climbing down into the "Beaver Pit" – essentially underground cold storage for animals that have been trapped for the purpose – and retrieving a beaver to hang in his new location.
 Clamoring into the dark, rank pit, nearly retching, he grabs hold of a tail from the pile, and pulls, managing to slide the skin off the slimy carcass.
 Right off.
 All of it.
 "Oh God," he thinks, holding back the bile and running out, beaver tail in hand, before finally tossing his breakfast in front of all the other guys.

 Butch eventually fills his tag, but the story remains one of my favorites, especially when recounted after a few cocktails at deer camp.
 And the phrase, the idea really, of giving "one for the road," has become our shorthand for a whiff in the field.
 A miss.
 A blunder.
 A fuck up.
-And, despite ample practice before each season, and well over 30 years chasing critters, I have more than my fair share of faux pas on file.
+And, despite ample practice before each season, well over 30 years chasing critters, and plenty of hunts that have unfolded perfectly, I have more than my fair share of faux pas on file too.

 In fact, around our camp the joke is that if you hear more than one shot, it’s probably Al. It has led to creative nicknames like "Mr. Two Shots," that my buddies find endlessly amusing.
 And I will admit that I do, on occasion, provide a warning shot, just to keep things sporting.